dgc-cgn/DEC/challenges/dec-03.md

 This program was originally entitled **Domain Name Signature Provider (DNSP) Program** but we'll use the better name **Let's Sign and Verify** if it can enable a better internet.

+If you wish to participate or learn more, please contact [info@dgc-cgn.org](mailto:info@dgc-cgn.org)

 ## Overview

 ### The Need for a Stronger Digital Ecosystem